 But what can you do if you need to transfer big files that are larger than 10 GB?
 It isn’t a problem today with file-sharing service FileWhopper.

-To send large files (up to 1TB in size) with FileWhopper and share them easily via Gmail, follow these steps:
+To send large files with FileWhopper and share them easily via Gmail, follow these steps:

 1) Select the file you want to send: drag a file from your computer and drop it onto ‘Drop file here’ or click ‘Choose file’ to open File Explorer.
 Get a price quote based on the file size and pay for the file transfer.